Ixone Andreu

-Ixone Andreu Egia (born in Santurtzi in 1995) is a Basque social worker, expert on violence against women and politician.
+Ixone Andreu Egia (born 18 January 1995) is a Basque social worker, expert on violence against women and politician.

 She is currently a councillor of the Santurtzi City Council.
 In addition, she is also a member of the Local Government, as delegate councillor for Social Action and Equality, being the youngest councillor in the history of the municipality.

 Biography and career

-Ixone Andreu was born in Santurtzi, Basque Country, in 1995.
+Ixone Andreu was born in Santurtzi, Basque Country, on 18 January 1995.
 She was born into a Basque nationalist family.
 He studied at the Asti Leku Ikastola school in Portugalete, where he studied primary education, secondary education and the Spanish Baccalaureate.

 She studied a bachelor's degree in social work at the University of Deusto (2013–2017) and also studied a bachelor's degree in social education at the University of Deusto.
 She later studied a master's degree in intervention in violence against women at the University of Deusto.
 Her final master's thesis was "The influence of sexuality and gender mandates in the construction of pornography" ("Sexualitatea eta genro mandatuen eragina pornografiaren eraikuntzan").
 She has worked in different areas related to violence against women and she has also participated in different campaigns in that area such as Beldur Barik of the Basque Government, among others.

 In 2006, at just eleven years old, Andreu took part as a contestant on the successful talent show Egin Kantu! from the Basque network ETB1, presented by Nerea Alias and with Joxe Mendizabal as singing coach, coinciding in the contest with, among other contestants, the actress Itxaso Gil.
 She reached the end of the contest and was a finalist.